HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_cards.md

   }
   ```

-  - A `created` card is cool, but an `activated` is awesome; it has access to global banking.
+  - A `created` card is cool, but an `activated` card is awesome; it has access to global banking.
   - This simple endpoint will **activate** the card.

 ## Suspend a Card